Albert-Canite/KAUST_ECG/report.md

 - **效果判断与表征方式**：
   - 若教师被门控关闭 KD，学生仅做 CE 微调，指标应与基线接近；此时 KD 效果可以通过 “KD 权重=0（教师未被接受）” 的日志明确说明，无需期待性能提升。
   - 若教师被接受，观测对比图（Val/Gen 双 ROC）与 `artifacts/kd_training_log.csv` 中阈值/指标轨迹，若 KD AUC 与 miss 明显优于基线且与教师趋势一致，则可认定 KD 起效；否则可进一步调整教师质量或 KD 权重。

+## v10_debug Root cause analysis (current runs still miss S/V)
+- **Observed failure**: Recent training collapses to predicting only `N` and occasionally `O`; `S`/`V` recall stays at 0–1% despite high overall accuracy driven by class `N`.
+Validation confusion matrices show entire `S`/`V` rows mapped to `N`/`O`, confirming minority classes are not learned.
+- **Imbalance handling now too weak**: After successive safeguards, both weighted sampling and class-weight boosts default to **off** (or heavily clamped to a max ratio of 2.0).
+Given MIT-BIH’s severe skew (typically <5% combined for `S`/`V`), the effective CE weights become nearly uniform and the sampler stays disabled; the model therefore trains on batches dominated by `N`, leading to near-zero gradients for `S`/`V` and argmax always favoring the majority.
+- **Over-corrections between runs**: Earlier attempts to curb “all-abnormal” collapse switched between strong abnormal emphasis and full suppression.
+These oscillations reset checkpointing and early stopping, but the current defaults remain on the conservative side—fully suppressing rebalancing—which explains the swing to “all-normal”.
+- **KD no longer helping minorities**: With KD warmed down and weights/sampling weakened, the teacher’s logits are not enough to pull `S`/`V` upwards; instead the student follows the dominant `N` prior.
+No binary folding remains, so the remaining bias is purely from insufficient minority exposure/weight.
+- **Next actionable directions**: (a) Re-enable a mild sampler (e.g., sqrt inverse-frequency) together with unclamped class weights or a higher clamp (≥4×) so `S`/`V` gradients matter; (b) keep CE weights active even when sampling is on to avoid losing minority emphasis; (c) delay KD until minority recall rises, or down-weight KD loss so CE can carve out `S`/`V` boundaries; (d) monitor per-class loss/precision–recall each epoch to stop before collapsing back to a single-class solution.

+## v4-class recovery playbook (requested summary & concrete edits)
+- **Feasibility**: Accurate four-class classification is achievable; N/O already reach >0.9 P/R. The remaining gap is stabilizing S/V exposure without re-triggering abnormal/normal collapse.
+- **Minimum code edits to apply** (all in four-class paths only):
+  1) `utils.py::compute_class_weights_4cls`: use `(1/freq)**0.5`, normalize mean→1.0, clamp ratio≤1.5, remove all abnormal multipliers and adaptive reweights; log per-split counts/weights once.
+  2) `train.py::build_dataloaders`: enable a gentle `WeightedRandomSampler` only when `(S+V)/total < 0.35`, with fixed `abnormal_boost≈1.2`; when sampler is on, force `ce_class_weights = torch.ones(4)` to avoid double balancing.
+  3) `train.py::train_one_epoch/evaluate`: drive checkpointing by validation Macro-F1 only; delete collapse detectors, miss/FPR rescues, and any threshold scan/ROC folds.
+Keep per-class PRF + 4×4 confusion matrix logging every epoch.
+  4) `train.py` CLI defaults: set `--use_class_weights` on, `--use_weighted_sampler` off (opt-in), `--class_weight_power 0.5`, `--max_class_weight_ratio 1.5`, `--sampler_abnormal_boost 1.2`; set `--no-use-kd` as default for stabilization.
+  5) `KD.py`: mirror the above defaults; KD should never change sampler/weight states.
+Gate KD until `kd_warmup_epochs>=10` and skip any pause/resume logic tied to miss/FPR.
+  6) **Sanity check script**: add a small CLI (e.g., `python train.py --eval_only --checkpoint ...`) that loads a checkpoint and prints per-class support/PRF over a held-out slice to ensure S/V recall >0.3 before full training.
+- **Rationale**: These edits remove binary-era residuals, limit overlapping boosts, and give S/V consistent gradient/share without collapsing N/O. Logging stays four-class only, so early stopping reflects the true objective.

+## v4-class weight warmup (current code changes)
+- **Stronger yet gradual weighting**: Default class weights now use full inverse frequency with a wider clamp (max_ratio=5).
+A linear warmup over the first 8 epochs blends from uniform to target weights so minority emphasis ramps up without immediately destabilizing N/O predictions.
+- **Consistent KD behavior**: The KD loop mirrors the same weight computation and warmup, preventing distillation from overriding the minority-focused weighting scheme.
+- **How to tune**: If S/V recall stays low, shorten the warmup or raise `--class_weight_max_ratio`; if N collapses, lengthen warmup.
+The sampler remains optional—when enabled it keeps CE weights uniform to avoid double balancing.

+4-class_debug